 I qualified as a counsellor in 2009 and have worked in therapeutically supportive roles following this, including over 6 years in a primary care mental health service.

-I have worked as a Psychological Well-being practitioner, Counseling Therapist and a Cognitive Behavioural therapist in the NHS.
+I have worked as a Psychological Wellbeing practitioner, Counselling Therapist and a Cognitive Behavioural therapist in the NHS.

 Cognitive Behavioural Therapy (CBT for short) is recommended by the National Institute of Clinical Excellence who advise the NHS, as the best treatment for panic attacks, OCD, social anxiety, health anxiety, generalised anxiety, post-traumatic stress, phobias and depression.